 This is the uploader you can drag and drop files on it, or you can click it, and when you click it, it’s going to pop up here and you select your video and this window pops up.
 You got a few options here.

 You’ve got this title window where you can, of course, title your project, your video that you’re uploading and then you have the languages here.
 So you definitely.
-If your video is in spanish, you you need to choose spanish.
+If your video is in Spanish, you need to choose Spanish.

-If you’re from Australia, you should choose australian english.
+If you’re from Australia, you should choose Australian English.
 These are really important because the transcription utterly depends on them.
-So you want to make sure you’re accurate with these, and then this next part we want to know is your video vertical or not?
+So you want to make sure you’re accurate with these, and then in this next part, we want to know if your video is vertical or not?

-Um, we put it as how was it shot?
-Sometimes it doesn’t work perfectly because sometimes somebody will shoot a vertical video and then they will stick it into a horizontal wrapper, um, and then upload it.
+We put it as how was it shot.
+Sometimes it doesn’t work perfectly because sometimes, somebody will shoot a vertical video, and then they will stick it into a horizontal wrapper, and then upload it.
 And that gets confusing.
 But basically, is your video full size?
 You know, you have a phone from top to bottom, that is, that is vertical.

-Okay, if it is not and it’s just standard horizontal or square or portrait mode, go ahead and select the, uh, you know, the regular hd.
-And the reason for that is, is because vertical video is basically just an hd video turned on its side.
+Okay, if it is not and it’s just standard horizontal or square or portrait mode, go ahead and select the regular HD.
+And the reason for that is because the vertical video is basically just an HD video turned on its side.

-So what do you do if it’s not working well because it is likely a network issue.
-I mean the things that you can do obviously, is make sure you’re on wifi.
-You know, if possible, you’re not using a cell connection, which can be spotty.
+What do you do if it’s not working well because it is likely a network issue?
+I mean the things that you can do obviously, is make sure you’re on wifi if possible, you’re not using a cell connection, which can be spotty.

 Well, if you’ve got a wired connection, even better, I mean, we’re dealing with large video files, so keep that in mind.
-Are you uploading an enormous video file is the is the video file.
-You’re uploading like, two gigabytes or something like that.
+Are you uploading an enormous video file?
+You’re uploading like two gigabytes or something like that.

 I don’t recommend it.
 I do recommend you compress your video at least to an mp4, um, you know, h.
 264 is the codec, not to get too technical, but an mp4

 If you just record straight out of your phone and send that in, it’s gonna be a huge video.
-S o.
-You have questions about that?
+Do you have any questions about that?
 Let me know.
-I can recommend kind of like a pre compressor, and I don’t mean compress and ruin the quality.
-I just mean make the file size maur portable and manageable because un compressed videos are not meant to be moved around or uploaded different places.
+I can recommend a kind of like a pre-compressor, and I don’t mean compress and ruin the quality.
+I just mean to make the file size more portable and manageable because uncompressed videos are not meant to be moved around or uploaded to different places.
 They’re meant to be moved on hard drives, so just keep all that in mind.
 But if you’re still having issues uploading, your easiest bet at that point is just to be to use these google dropbox.

 See, the upload is done here.
-So this is gonna this is going to refresh some.
-I’m gonna interrupt that here, this little guy will appear and just let you know it’s gonna be 5 to 10 minutes for your subtitles to be transcribed and so i’m gonna click that in the pages is going to refresh and my new video is right here and this is the progress bar for the transcription.
+So, this is gonna refresh some.
+I’m gonna interrupt that here, this little guy will appear and just let you know it’s gonna be 5 to 10 minutes for your subtitles to be transcribed and so I’m gonna click that in the pages is going to refresh and my new video is right here and this is the progress bar for the transcription.

 And like I said, in about five minutes, that will be done.
 It will say titles ready for design and you’ll have this little plus sign here.

 So going back to these, this is a dropbox importer and a google drive importer.
-So if you’re just struggling uploading, I would just upload to one of these services I mean, most of us have one of these two services and then it is a super fast import from them to us.
-I mean, that’s a almost instantaneous import, usually so that can actually be an it could be even faster for you simply because google and dropbox have computers and servers look all I mean, they have them all over the place of probably one very close to where you are.
+If you’re just struggling with uploading, I would just upload to one of these services I mean, most of us have one of these two services, and then it is a super fast import from them to us.
+That’s an almost instantaneous import, usually, so that can actually be, it could be even faster for you simply because google and dropbox have computers and servers look all I mean, they have them all over the place of probably one very close to where you are.
 One other option is we have a link up here to an old uploader.

 And you could try that as well.
-It just switches to this old up loader and you can give that a shot also.
+It just switches to this old uploader and you can give that a shot also.
 So that is how to get a video to us quickly.
-Hopefully this video was helpful for you.
-As always.
-If you need anything at all, let me know.
-Use the help desk, email me, hit me up on facebook.